 How to Create Your Wedding Day Timeline (Beginner friendly)

-No wedding planner, no coordinator, no one magically laying it all out for you.
+No wedding planner, no coordinator, no fairy godmother magically laying it all out for you.

 Just you, your Google Doc, and vibes.